Pencoyd (Bala Cynwyd, Pennsylvania): House

 The house was expanded and altered so greatly that it looked like a quite different sort of dwelling than before.
 George tore down the wing which his father had built and in its place erected an even larger extension, as tall as the original house but of a different style of architecture.
 In the course of time he also added in another direction [north] a new drawing room, dining room, morning room and sunporch, relocated the driveway and built various porches and balconies.
 Indoors the main part of the house was redecorated to conform to the fashions of the day.

 Roberts also subdivided his half of the farm into generous lots, which he gave to his six children to build their own houses.

 T. Williams Roberts inherited Pencoyd, and demolished or refaced his father's Victorian additions.
-He hired architect Louis Carter Baker, Jr., a fellow vestryman of St. Asaph's Church, to restore the house in a tasteful Colonial Revival style, 1913–15.
+He hired architect Louis Carter Baker Jr., a fellow vestryman of St. Asaph's Church, to restore the house in a tasteful Colonial Revival style, 1913–15.
 This included a 4-bay, 34 ft extension of the front façade (replicating that of the original house), moving the house's main entrance to the east facade, and removing interior walls to make the original house's entire first floor an expansive livingroom.
 In 1937, Pencoyd stood on about 35 acre, among other gentleman's farms.
-After World War II, he sold land at the northwest corner of City and Monument Avenues to the Philadelphia Evening Bulletin for WCAU-TV, the newspaper's local television station.
+After World War II, Roberts sold land at the northwest corner of City and Monument Avenues to the Philadelphia Evening Bulletin for WCAU-TV, the newspaper's local television station.
 Architect George Howe designed the International Style television studio building (1951–52), one of his final works.

 T. Williams Roberts died in 1962.
-His nephew, architect George B. Roberts, made measured drawings of Pencoyd.
+His nephew, architect George Brinton Roberts Jr., made measured drawings of Pencoyd.
 HABS photographer Cortlandt V. D. Hubbard photographed it in 1963, and architect James C. Massey completed his HABS survey of it in 1964.
-This activity was in expectation of the house's demolition and the property's development as a suburban office campus.
-The Estate of T. Williams Roberts sold the house in 1964, the same year it was demolished.
+This activity was in anticipation of the house's demolition and the property's development as a suburban office campus.
+The Estate of T. Williams Roberts sold the property in 1964, the same year the house was demolished.

 A Saks Fifth Avenue department store now occupies the house's site.